Remodel Cost Estimator

 When you constantly tinker with the set temperature on your thermostat, your furnace is forced to stop and start, and that makes for a very inefficient operation.
 Furnaces (and AC units as well) are supposed to run for longer and steadier times to be energy-efficient.

-While it’s understandable for some to make those adjustments to levels that are comfortable to them, leaving your thermostat alone at an optimal setting is still one of the best ways to save money on your heating bill.
+While it’s understandable for some to make those adjustments to levels that are comfortable to them, leaving your thermostat alone at an optimal setting is still one of the best ways to save money on your electricity bill.

 Your furnace or heat pump has an air filter that you must clean or replace every three months, although other HVAC specialists recommend that you do it monthly.
 If you neglect to do this, the filter will accumulate enough dust and dirt to affect airflow and make your heating unit work harder.
 That would impact its efficiency and eventually lead to higher utility bills.